drym-org/jewel/README.md

 $ ./run.sh [N]
 ```

 This starts the nameserver, fileserver and peers.
 The ``N`` argument indicates how many of the peers you'd like to spin up.
+Typically, you'd spin up all of the peers you created, e.g. ``5``.

 ## In another terminal window